-The district’s recently approved rate plan, Rate 261M, is a unique and powerful example of how OPPD works to meet the needs of large companies, particularly those who seek more renewable energy, while bringing broader economic benefits to all of its 369,500 customer-owners.
+OPPD’s Rate 261M is an example of how the utility works to meet the needs of large companies, particularly those seeking more renewable energy, while bringing broader economic benefits to all of its 369,500 customers.

 “We’re on a mission to connect the world, and we’re committed to powering this connectivity with the smallest footprint possible,” said Peter Freed, renewable energy manager at Facebook.
 “Our goal is to reach 50 percent clean and renewable energy in our electricity supply mix for our data centers in 2018, and our work with OPPD brings us one step closer.”

 OPPD President and Chief Executive Officer Tim Burke said the utility’s work with Facebook is in line with its own mission – to provide affordable, reliable, environmentally sensitive energy services.

 “We want to lead the way we power the future,” Burke said.
 “We do that by being collaborative with our customers and looking for solutions that are in the best interests of all those we serve, now and in the future.”